Alessandrx204/convyBot/README.md

 # 🤖 ConvyBot

-**ConvyBot** is a Telegram bot built using [Aiogram 3.x](https://docs.aiogram.dev/en/dev-3.x/) that automatically converts `.webm` videos to `.mp4` format and responds to user pings with a friendly message.
+**ConvyBot** is a Telegram bot built using [Aiogram 3.x](https://docs.aiogram.dev/en/dev-3.x/) that automatically converts `.webm` videos to `.mp4` format and responds to user pings with a friendly message. works both in groups and in private chat with the bot

 ## 🚀 Features